hacken-in/hacken-in/README.md

 ### Pow

 Pow is a really comfortable way to run the application on your machine.
-You can learn everything about it [here](http://pow.cx/).
+You can learn everything about it [here](http://pow.cx).

 ### Guard

 If you are in the project directory, you can start Guard with `guard`.
 This will offer you the following comfortable features:

-* **LiveReload:** If you are on Mac OS X and you have [livereload](http://livereload.com/) installed, your browser will automatically load changed CSS, JS and HTML data.
 * **Pow:** Pow will get restarted automatically when necessary.
-* **Bundler:** Bundler will run, when the Gemfile changes
+* **Bundler:** Bundler will run, when the Gemfile changes server running
-* **Yard:** On http://localhost:8808 you will have a documentation server running
-* **Test:** If you make changes to a test or a application file, the according tests will run and you will get feedback.
+* **Specs:** If you make changes to a spec or an application file, the according spec will be run and you will get feedback.

 ## Testing